BigLittle9/-Creating-a-coding-practice-website-/README.md

 - PyDev (Pro:Quick to set-up for users familiar with eclipse Con:eclipse comes with a learning curve)

 ## Python libraries
 Once you determine and set-up your python IDE, you will need to install some libraries using the command line.
 You begin with installing the pip installer, then set-up your virtual environment, then python Flask.
+You will need administrative permissions on your device to carry out the next steps.
+Go to the command line and type the following:

 For mac/Linux
 ```command